naston70/jeremys-it-lab/35.Extended.ACLs/other-sources/odom/extended.acls.md

 There are three big differences between using named and numbered ACLs:

 * Using names instead of numbers to identify the ACL, making it easier to remember the ACL purpose
+* Using ACL subcommands, not global commands, to define the action and matching parameters
+* Using ACL editing features that allow the CLI user to delete individual lines from the ACL and insert new lines

+#### Editing ACLs using Sequence Numbers

+For many years ACL editing was poor and the creation of a new ACL was often required.
+ACL editing now uses an ACL sequence number that is added to each ACL permit or deny statement